 Welcome to Japan

-The U.S. Embassy and consulates in Japan are pleased to welcome accredited travelers to the Summer Olympic and Paralympic Games in Tokyo.
-We look forward to cheering on Team USA!
+The U.S. Embassy and consulates in Japan are pleased to welcome U.S. citizen visitors back to Japan!

 COVID-19 in Japan